The Role of the LDAC

 For further information for officials about consulting with LDAC before a Bill is introduced, see Engaging with LDAC.

-The LDAC sets standards for good legislation by taking over responsibility for the LAC Guidelines on Process and Content of Legislation (2014 edition).
+The LDAC sets standards for good legislation by taking over responsibility for the Legislation Guidelines (2018 edition).
 The Guidelines provide advice and direction about the process of developing legislation and the need for new laws to maintain consistency with basic legal principles.
 They also provide specific guidance about particular elements of the content of legislation such as the creation of criminal offences, other remedies and the delegation of legislative power.

 The LDAC is available for advice and assistance in relation to the application of the Guidelines.
 It can answer questions about how to translate policy into quality legislation.

-On occasion, Government bills may be reviewed after their introduction against the LAC Guidelines (2014 edition).
-If the review raises issues of inconsistency with the Guidelines, the LDAC through its External Subcommittee of advisors may make a submission to the relevant Select Committee.
-The External Subcommittee only reviews Bills that have not engaged with LDAC before introduction.
-The LDAC does not scrutinise bills for their policy content but to ensure that they represent good legislative practice.
+On occasion, Government Bills may be reviewed after their introduction against the Legislation Guidelines (2018 edition).
+If the review raises issues of inconsistency with the Guidelines, the LDAC may make a submission to the relevant Select Committee.
+The LDAC generally only reviews Bills that the LDAC has not engaged with before introduction.
+The LDAC does not scrutinise Bills for their policy content but to ensure that they represent good legislative practice.

 Where the LDAC sits in the legislative process